marinaneumann/mLneuralNetV2/README.md

-# mLneuralNetV2
+Machine Learning Neural Network by Marina Neumannn

-Version 2 Neural Network using MNIST data
+This uses the MNIST dataset for training.